Kodiak, Alaska: Geography

 Kodiak is located on the eastern shore of Kodiak Island.
 According to the United States Census Bureau, the city has a total area of 12.6 km2, divided into 9.0 km2 of land and 3.6 km2 (28.66%) of water.

 Climate

 Kodiak has a humid continental climate (Dfb) with cold winters and mild summers.
 Precipitation is heavy year-round, though markedly less in the summer months, when the Aleutian Low is at its weakest.
+There is a low degree of diurnal temperature variation throughout the year.